john-guo/WebCanvasOnWindows/README.md

 The last demo showes how to control the window in html.

-Copy them into exe folder, run it and enjoy.
+Use VS2017 to Build the project, copy demo into the exe folder, run it and enjoy.